 Dissertation: "Land Power: Real Estate and the US Military in South Korea"

 I do archival research, ethnographic research, and interviews with local-level city planners and bureaucrats.
-I also intend to add a quantitative dimension to my project focusing on, first, the extent to which land functions as an asset for the US miltiary in South Korea through the alliance burden-sharing system and, second, the question of whether South Korea's increased burden in hosting the US military has necessarily led to a decrease in American spending.
+I am also undertaking a collaboration to map and quantitatively assess the extent to which land functions as an asset for the US military in South Korea through the alliance burden-sharing system.
+My future research will address the question of whether South Korea's increased burden in hosting the US military has ever led to a decrease in American spending.

 Martin, Bridget and Geglia, Beth (2019) "Korean Tigers in Honduras: Urban Economic Zones as Spatial Ideology in Policy in International Policy Transfer Networks", Political Geography 74. (equal authorship)